ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    bx cr namespaces
    ```
+   If you have a namespace, make note of the name for use later.
 If you don't have one, create it.

    ```
    bx cr namespace-add <name>